Usagib/Slack-ImojionBot/README.md

 Available commands for ImojionBot:

-- Imojionbot gifme <keyword> : use to generate automatic gifs!
+- Imojionbot gifme (keyword) : use to generate automatic gifs!
+I.E. @imojionbot gifme cats : will show you a cat gif
 ### use the following commands to get inmmediate articles on your prefered topic

 - ImojionBot cpp